Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/adobe-mobile-services-release-notes.md

 ### Android MobileServices 1.1.5

-* Specifies mutability of each PendingIntent object [for Android 12 changes](https://developer.android.com/about/versions/12/behavior-changes-12#pending-intent-mutability)
+* Specifies mutability of each PendingIntent object that the SDK creates [for Android 12 changes](https://developer.android.com/about/versions/12/behavior-changes-12#pending-intent-mutability)

 ## Aug 25, 2021